 - Lemongrass - I like to use fresh lemongrass stalks for this recipe, so I can easily find and remove them before serving it.
 If you are using fresh lemongrass, make sure you remove the outer layer and wash off any sand before smashing it to bruise it to release the flavor.
 You can find fresh lemongrass at your local Asian grocery store in the fridge.
 If you can't find fresh lemongrass, you can use frozen pre-ground lemongrass as well, but you won't be able to fish out the lemongrass at the end.

 - Broth - I like to use beef broth for this recipe.
 Try to use low sodium broth, so you can control how salty it is with fish sauce and salt in the end.

-- Tomato Paste - Tomato paste is the base flavor to this stew.
-You can put more to keep the stew thicker to eat with rice and baguettes, or you can put a little less with a bit more broth to thin out the stew to eat it with noodles.
+- Tomato Paste - Tomato paste is the base flavor of this stew.
+You can put more to keep the stew thicker to eat with rice or dip with Vietnamese baguettes, or you can put a little less with a bit more broth to thin out the stew to eat with noodles.

 - Ginger/Garlic/ Onions - These 3 aromatics are a must in the stew.
 Do not omit it, it provides a lot of flavor to it.

 - Butter - I like to use a bit of butter to help the browning of the beef.

 - Shaoxing Cooking Wine - This cooking wine adds another layer of flavor to the stew.
 If you cannot find it, you can substitute it with dry sherry.

 - Cinnamon/Star Anise/Bay Leaves - These 3 spices are a must.
 They give the stew another layer of flavor that differentiates the standard stew from a Vietnamese beef stew.

 - Fish Sauce - This will give your stew a lot of flavors, as well as give its saltiness.
 I highly recommend you don't substitute this out.